Florafelt Pocket Panels – Hang on Hooks

 Simply Hang From Tabs at the Top

-Florafelt Vertical Garden Planters come with hanging tabs located at the top corners.
+Our Florafelt Pocket Panels come with hanging tabs located at the top corners.
 You can simply hang them on hooks or even deck screws, nails, or use zip ties.

 Larger vertical gardens can be created by creating a grid of hooks spaced at 32 inches horizontally and 24 inches vertically.
 The panels can then be overlapped to create a continuous planting surface.

 Use the Mounting Tabs to Hang from Hooks

-A grid of hooks on the wall is a simple way to mount Florafelt Vertical Garden Planters to a wall.
+A grid of hooks on the wall is a simple way to mount Florafelt Pocket Panels to a wall.

 Hooks are screwed into framing or a solid wall to create a regular grid.
 Planters are then shingled on the wall by hanging them by their nylon mounting tabs.

 The air gap keeps the back dry, while the planters shingle down so that the water drips into the lower felt.

 Simply water the top row only and the water will spread evenly down the wall.
 It’s an ideal method for outdoors – on fences and walls where water is not an issue.

 For extra safety indoors, use rubber pond liner on the wall.
 Be sensible.
 Consult with a licensed architect for structural advice for a large installation and when you are concerned about moisture sensitive areas.

-Stuff pockets with Root-Wrapped plants to create your living design.
+Stuff pockets with Wrapped plants to create your living design.
 Plants will grow out a foot or more, and eventually the felt pockets will simply disappear behind your living wall.

-How To Mount Florafelt Using the Hanging Tabs
+How To Mount Florafelt Pocket Panels Using their Hanging Tabs

 1. Choose a rigid backing like masonry wall, brick, wood fence, or plywood facing.

 2. Waterproofing is not necessary for exterior rated surfaces.
 However, for interior surfaces glue a rubber EDPM pond liner to the wall first.

 3. Measure and mark a grid pattern spaced 32 inches across and 24 inches high for each Florafelt 12-Pocket planter.
-You can vary the width using the Florafelt 4-Pocket planters, which are 12” wide.
+You can vary the width using the Florafelt 4-Pocket Panels, which are 12” wide.
 See Wall Marking Guides below.